 Are US citizens Entitled to Free Healthcare and Schooling in Canada?

 Unless you have permanent residence in Canada, the answer is no. However, a US citizen in Canada is still considered a foreign national and so will need at least permanent residence in Canada to be eligible for Canada's world-class public services.
+Here's a guide through Canada's healthcare system and the different provincial healthcare plans.

 What's the difference in the cost of living in the US and Canada?